Learn These Essential Geoprocessing Tools

 Erase Tool Example: Wildfires Tearing Through Forests Calls for the Erase Tool

-90% of wildfires are started by humans.
+Humans start 90% of wildfires.
 Lightning strikes the Earth 100,000 times a day.
 10 to 20% of these lightning strikes can cause a forest fires.

 No matter how you slice it, forest fires are happening all times somewhere on Earth.

 Ecologists need to understand how much suitable habitat exists on the landscape.

 When a forest fire tears through a forest:

 You can run the erase tool because these forest stands no longer exist.
 They are no longer suitable habitat for certain species.

 Erase those areas with the wildfire polygons and BOOM, you have an updated habitat extent.

 You’re Ready to Take the Geoprocessing Training Wheels Off